 Premier League channel

-In the States, you can watch the game on the NBC sports streaming app or go to the NBC sports website.
+Those Stateside can watch on USA Network or stream via NBC streaming services.
 If you’re in Canada, you can stream the game through FuboTV.